neuroforgede/nothelm.py/README.md

 ```
 ├── project
 │   ├── templates
-│   │   ├── deploy.sh           # required, main entrypoint of your deployments
+│   │   ├── deploy.sh(.j2)          # required, main entrypoint of your deployments
-│   │   └── sample-stack.yml    # your deployment template data goes here
+│   │   └── sample-stack.yml.j2     # your deployment template data goes here
 │   └── values.yaml                 # default values for use in the templates
 ```

 # Why?